greyy126/Gruit/README.md

-# JobSwipe – Hiring, Simplified.
+# Gruit – Hiring, Simplified.

 ## Inspiration
 Traditional hiring focuses too much on keyword-based filtering, often overlooking great talent.
 We built a smarter system—one that: